Please go to the 'Upgrade to a professional qualification' section for more information.

 What you will learn

-The course aim is to enable students to understand the application of operational research techniques to the assessment of weapon systems.
+The course enables you to understand the application of operational research techniques to the assessment of weapon systems

 - describe the cycle of weapon assessment studies and the measures of performance and effectiveness,